aRod209/chat-app/README.md

 # About:

-Chat application for a LAN
+Realtime chat application for a LAN

 Uses Node.js and Socket.IO